 Figure 8.2 depicts a situation where the depot was directed to stand-up (unplanned) a capability for a product (which is Post-Milestone C/IOC).
 If no engineering technical data is available, the assessment of manufacturing readiness could have a target of MRL 5 (which does not support an SML 8).
 If limited data is available, the assessment of manufacturing readiness could have a target of MRL 6 (not supporting an SML 8).
+If a majority of data is available, the assessment of manufacturing readiness could have a target of MRL 6 (not supporting an SML 8).
 If a majority of data is available, the assessment of manufacturing readiness could have a target of MRL 7.
 Unless all data and processes are in place to support a product, it will take time, funding, and resources to achieve MRL 8 and support an SML 8.

-Figure 8-2 Example of Unplanned Depot Activation Circumstance
+Figure 8-28-2 - Example of Unplanned Depot Activation Circumstance